 Dollarama Inc. is incorporated under the Canada Business Corporation Act and its common shares are listed on the Toronto Stock Exchange.
-Headquartered in Montreal, Quebec, Dollarama is a leading Canadian value retailer with more than 1,550 stores located in all ten provinces, the Yukon and the Northwest Territories.
+Headquartered in Montreal, Quebec, Dollarama is a leading Canadian value retailer with more than 1,600 stores located in all ten provinces, the Yukon and the Northwest Territories.

 At Dollarama, our people are essential to delivering on our purpose and our value promise to our customers.
-Our diverse and dynamic workforce comprises over 28,000 directly employed team members in Canada who work in our stores, warehouses, distribution centre and head office to provide our customers with a broad assortment of affordable consumable products, general merchandise and seasonal items.
+Our diverse and dynamic workforce comprises approximately 28,400 employees who work across Canada in our stores, warehouses, distribution centre and head office to provide our customers with a broad assortment of affordable consumable products, general merchandise and seasonal items.
 The Corporation's logistics network relies on seven warehouses and one distribution centre located in the Montreal, Quebec area.
 The majority of our warehouse and distribution centre staffing needs are outsourced to a limited number of reputable third-party employment agencies.
 Those employment opportunities, which are all in Quebec, represent between 4% and 5% of our total workforce requirements, depending on volume and seasonality.